 She envisions these three definitions as steps of survivorship, as they were in her case.
 “When the C diagnosis comes, it is all about remaining alive.
 Just scared.
 Then moving to 'carrying on' despite surgery, treatment, and testing... then finally coming to terms with the horrible disease sharing space in your body and deciding to remain 'functional and usable'.”
 Examples of the latter might include “going back to work, being a mom, going back to school, and volunteering.”

-Roswell Park Cancer Institute, which has treated both of them, tends to embrace a wide definition of survivor, noting that in some cases, caregivers should also be included in the category of survivors.
+Roswell Park Comprehensive Cancer Center, which has treated both of them, tends to embrace a wide definition of survivor, noting that in some cases, caregivers should also be included in the category of survivors.
 After all, they too have to remain healthy and alive, to carry on, and to remain functional in their new role.

 It can be difficult to convince a caregiver that even though the outside world may not consider them the “survivor,” they still face the same challenges.
 As Sharcot reminds them, “You're the glue.
 And without the glue, everything's going to fall apart.”

 Sharcot also points out that caregivers are experiencing many of the same aspects of trauma as the survivor in question—and cancer, in her eyes, is a trauma for all involved.
 “All of a sudden, your assumption about life and how it's supposed to be gets turned on its head.
 And you have to rearrange all of those assumptions back into an order that once again makes sense.
 So what is survivorship?
 I guess it's a way of putting things back in order, somehow.
 And it's a process.”

 Sharcot adds that taking the words “survivor” and “caregiver” literally can sometimes even hamper this process, as they imply certain qualities that don't seem to fit.